Steve Canyon Rock Climbing

 Park Boulevard Approach - Park in one of several paved turnouts along Park Blvd. a short distance to the north of the turn into the Hidden Valley CG parking lot and follow a marked trail east to the mouth of Steve Canyon.
 The west face of Sidewinder Rock and it's distinctive slanting dike system is a good landmark.
 This approach takes about 5-10 minutes depending upon which portion of Steve Canyon you plan on visiting.

 proper by heading west along the north side of The Blob and then south past the east face of Sidewinder Rock, circling around the southern end of that formation to arrive at the mouth of Steve Canyon.

-27 Total Routes
+28 Total Climbing Routes

-Browse More Classics in Steve Canyon
+Browse More Rock Climbing Classics in Steve Canyon

 Featured Route For Steve Canyon

 The Decompensator of Lhasa 5.10c/d 6b+ 21 VII+ 21 E3 5b California